openrewrite/rewrite-docs/maven/parsing-maven-poms.md

 """)[0]
 ```

-Notice how this returns a single `J.CompilationUnit`, which can be immediately acted upon.
+Notice how this returns a single `Maven.Pom`, which can be immediately acted upon.
 At some point, [JEP-355](https://openjdk.java.net/jeps/355) will bring multi-line strings to Java as well, so beautiful unit tests for Rewrite operations will be possible to write in plain Java code.

 ## Next Steps